-Student support services are an essential component of e-learning provision.
+Student support services are an essential component of blended and online education provision.
 Their design should cover the pedagogic, resource and technical aspects that affect the online learner.
 Support services should be accessible in the first instance via the student's homepage or other entry route to the institution's online learning system.
 Students should be provided with information about their specific courses and the range of generic services available.

 Students are likely to be working to flexible schedules.
 Static information such as course specifications on web pages are always available but help desk and advisory services should also be provided at times appropriate to student need.